-However, long-stemmed bouquets are making a comeback.
-Instead of cutting stems short, florists are forgoing their shears; what you wind up with is a bouquet that feels romantic and effortless, with a hint of drama due to the arrangement’s elegant shape and lines.
+However, long-stemmed flower bouquets are making a comeback in their own right.
+Instead of cutting stems short, wedding florists are forgoing their shears; what you wind up with is a bouquet that feels romantic and effortless, with a hint of drama due to the arrangement’s elegant shape and lines.

-Looking for some bouquet inspiration?
-Check out some of our favorite long-stemmed bouquets to inspire your own wedding-day blooms.
+Looking for some inspiration?
+Check out some of our favorite long-stemmed flower bridal bouquets to inspire your own wedding-day blooms.

 The long stems of these bouquets accentuate the clean lines of the bridesmaids' pale-blue gowns.
 These arrangements feature majolica spray roses and lisianthus.